Information for Candidates during COVID

 Set up of the exam room

 Desks will not be set up face to face.
 For GCSE, AS and A level exams, the minimum distance in all directions from centre to centre of candidates’ chairs must be 1.25 metres, following JCQ’s Instructions for Conducting Examinations.
-This distance is the minimum that must be maintained for students within the school.

-All private candidates will be seated 2 metres apart from each other.
-These candidates can be seated in the same room.
 There is no overall limit on the number of candidates who can sit in a room, as long as desks are correctly spaced.
 The upper limit to the number of candidates who can take an exam in a room together depends on the desk spacing requirements.

 Good ventilation is important and we will maximise this wherever possible, for example opening windows and propping open doors (not fire doors) where safe to do so (bearing in mind safeguarding in particular).